MicrosoftDocs/entra-docs/docs/includes/app-provisioning-ldap.md

  6. Select **Save**.

-## Ensure users to be provisioned to the application have required attributes
+## Ensure users to be provisioned to the application have required attributes in Microsoft Entra ID

 If there are people who have existing user accounts in the LDAP directory, then you will need to ensure that the Microsoft Entra user representation has the attributes required for matching.